t-bast/btc-vanity-sig/README.md

-# btc-vanity-sig
+# Bitcoin Vanity Signatures

-Produce Bitcoin vanity signatures and addresses for the lolz
+Produce Bitcoin vanity signatures and addresses for the lolz.